chandan4520/Hospitality-Analytics/README.md

 ### Data Cleaning/Preparation

  In the initial data preparationphase, we performed the following tasks:
- 1.Data loading and inspection.
+ 1. Data loading and inspection.
- 2.Handling missing values.
+ 2. Handling missing values.
- 3.Data cleaning and formatting.
+ 3. Data cleaning and formatting.

 ### Exploratory Data Analysis

 EDA involved exploring the fact booking data to answer key questions,such as:

--What is the total revenue,bookings and cancellation rate?
+ - What is the total revenue,bookings and cancellation rate?
--which city and hotels are gained highest revenue?
+ - which city and hotels are gained highest revenue?
--which day has given the peak highest revenue?
+ - which day has given the peak highest revenue?

 ### Data Analysis